Setting up Login for Windows Server/Samba Active Directory on FreeBSD

 [global]

-netbios name = SYSTEM_DOMAIN_NAME
+netbios name = SYSTEM_HOSTNAME

 realm = AD_DOMAIN_NAME

-workgroup = NETBIOS_NAME
+workgroup = AD_NETBIOS_NAME

 security = ADS